Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Dataset

 \section{Dataset}

 In this section, we describe in detail the properties of the DCEP sample used in this work.
-To calculate the desired PWZ relations, we require additional ingredients besides the abundances, such as the multiband photometry and parallaxes.
+To calculate the desired period--Wesenheit--metallicity (PWZ) relations, we require additional ingredients besides the abundances, such as the multi-band photometry and parallaxes.
 The collection of this information is described in the following sections.
 All data used in this work are provided in Table~\ref{tab:data}.